CsillaFarkas/ParetoPick-R/README.md

 * min_components & max_components

 # Missing/Nice to have
-* Plot last tab: quicker plotting somehow? parallel zoom across all maps? currently only activated hrus, unsure if visibility is good for all catchments
+* Plot last tab: status message so user knows the plot is happening!
 * fully variable control of min and max, currently the lowering of min when max is lowered does not work
 * Front page needs some more explanation
 * Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities